Methodology

 Supply Projections

 Recharts line chart showing historical reserve depletion from January 2026 to today, plus four projection curves: No Intervention (baseline), Voluntary Conservation (10% reduction), Government Rationing (25%), and Emergency Lockdown (40%).
+Projections start from the combined in-country + confirmed vessel stock, giving a more accurate forward view than in-country alone.
 An MSO threshold reference line shows when reserves would drop below the legal minimum.
 Switchable between Diesel, Petrol, and Jet Fuel.

 Geopolitical Risk — Polymarket